 But what if the person being used is OK with it?
 Unfortunately that still doesn't alleviate the ethical problems.
 Inequality still exists, and adultery is still hypocritical whether everyone agrees or not.
 Both of these things violate the spirit of polyamory.
 Therefore using polyamory to prop-up a boring monogamous marriage isn't the most ethical way to resolve the issues.

 If we ran the world we'd abolish marriage as a legal concept, allowing people to enter into contract relationships as allowed by perfectly adequate laws that already govern other forms of legal partnership. - Hardy & Easton 1

 Should people be expected to compromise the benefits afforded by legal Western marriage in order to live in harmony with their beliefs about relationships?
 What if the benefits that would be lost by getting a divorce include medical or pension benefits that contribute significantly to quality of life?
 What if it means becoming a pariah within one's family or social network?

 There's no one correct answer to such questions, and no way to avoid ethical compromise.
 Probably the cleanest way to deal with the problem is to simply avoid marriage in the first place.
 However that is often not as easy as it should be because Western socialization and social conditioning begins at birth and is constantly reinforced by the media, schools, legal system, religion, and prevailing cultural tradition.

-By the time we realize that the system we've been born into is an inherent part of the problem it's already too late for many people to avoid the traps.
-In many cases people never come to the realization that the system is part of the problem.
-So they blame themselves or their partners as if there is something wrong with them.
+By the time people realize that the system they've been born into is an inherent part of the problem it's already too late for many of them to avoid the traps.
+In my opinion this one of the major tragedies in relationships because it leads perfectly normal human beings to blame themselves or their partners as if there is something wrong with them rather than the system.

-Then the system exploits that false belief via legal, social, and religious institutions that continue to reinforce the same self-serving cycle of deception, reward, and destruction that's responsible for the problem in the first place.
+But it gets even worse because that false belief is exploited via legal, social, and religious institutions that continue to reinforce the same self-serving cycle of deception, reward, and destruction that's responsible for the problem in the first place.